nac-codes/Block-Bard/README.md

 # Block-Bard: A Collaborative Blockchain Storytelling Platform

-Block-Bard allows multiple AI nodes to collaboratively create stories on a blockchain, with support for branching narratives and different writing styles.
+ Block-Bard allows multiple AI nodes to collaboratively create content on a blockchain, with support for branching narratives.

 ## Prerequisites